AlJohri/lexis-nexis-uni-downloader/README.md

 # lexis-nexis-uni-downloader

+This repository will help you download data from Nexis Uni.
+It is dockerized so it should work in most environments.
+It uses cookies directly from Google Chrome to authenticate with Nexis.

 ## Quickstart

-1. Log into your univerity's Lexis Uni using `Google Chrome`.
+1. Log into your univerity's Lexis Uni using **Google Chrome**.

 2. Set the `LN_URL` environment variable.